List of LGBTQ Olympians and Paralympians

-There have been 871 modern Olympians (Note: Based on the information presented on this page) (including Paralympians, Summer Olympic athletes and artists, and Winter Olympians) who have identified as lesbian, gay, bisexual, transgender, pansexual, non-binary, and/or queer, or who have openly been in a same-sex relationship.
+There have been 922 modern Olympians and Paralympians (Note: Based on the information presented on this page) (including Summer Olympic athletes and artists, Summer Paralympians, and Winter Olympians and Paralympians) who have identified as lesbian, gay, bisexual, transgender, pansexual, non-binary, and/or queer, or who have openly been in a same-sex relationship.

-The first Olympic Games in which an athlete now known to be LGBTQ competed was the 1900 Summer Olympics, also the first LGBTQ Olympic medalist and first contemporaneously out Olympian.
+The first Olympic or Paralympic Games in which an athlete now known to be LGBTQ competed was the 1900 Summer Olympics, also the first LGBTQ Para/O-lympic medalist and first contemporaneously out Para/O-lympian.
 (Note: Equestrian Robert de Montesquiou.)
-(Note: See List of LGBT Summer Olympians (1896–2000)) LGBTQ Olympians have contested events across over 60 sports, as well as several artistic events.
-The majority of LGBTQ Olympians are female.
-The Olympic sport with the most LGBTQ participants is football.
-The nation with the most out LGBTQ Olympians is the United States, including two who have also competed for other nations.
+(Note: See List of LGBTQ Summer Olympians (1896–2000)) LGBTQ Para/O-lympians have contested events across over 60 sports, as well as several artistic events.
+The majority of LGBTQ Para/O-lympians are female.
+The Olympic or Paralympic sport with the most LGBTQ participants is football.
+The nation with the most out LGBTQ Olympians and Paralympians is the United States, including two who have also competed for other nations.
 (Note: Football player and coach Pia Sundhage and skier Gus Kenworthy.)

-The most decorated LGBTQ Olympian is British Paralympic equestrian Lee Pearson, with 17 medals including 14 golds; (Note: Australian Paralympic swimmer Ellie Cole also has 17 medals, six of which are golds.
-See List of LGBT Paralympians) the most decorated able-bodied LGBTQ Olympian is Dutch speed skater Ireen Wüst, with 13 medals including 6 golds; (Note: See List of LGBT Winter Olympians) the most decorated able-bodied LGBTQ Summer Olympian is Australian swimmer Ian Thorpe, with 9 medals including 5 golds.
+The most decorated LGBTQ Olympian and/or Paralympian is British Paralympic equestrian Lee Pearson, with 17 medals including 14 golds; (Note: Australian Paralympic swimmer Ellie Cole also has 17 medals, six of which are golds.
+See List of LGBTQ Paralympians) the most decorated LGBTQ Olympian is Dutch speed skater Ireen Wüst, with 13 medals including 6 golds; (Note: See List of LGBTQ Winter Olympians) the most decorated LGBTQ Summer Olympian is Australian swimmer Ian Thorpe, with 9 medals including 5 golds.
 LGBTQ Olympians who hold Olympic records include Wüst; (Note: See List of Olympic records in speed skating) footballers Pia Sundhage and Vivianne Miedema; (Note: Pia Sundhage holds all coaching records.
 Vivianne Miedema has scored the most goals of an individual player in a single Olympic Games and in a single Olympic match.
 See List of women's Olympic football tournament records and statistics.) rower Emma Twigg; (Note: See List of Olympic best times in rowing) and triple jumper Yulimar Rojas, who also holds the world record.
 (Note: See List of Olympic records in athletics and Triple jump world record progression.)

-At least 401 LGBTQ Olympians are medalists (46.04% of LGBTQ Olympians), of which 187 have at least one gold medal (21.47%).
+At least 422 LGBTQ Para/O-lympians are medalists (45.77% of LGBTQ Para/O-lympians), of whom 198 have at least one gold medal (21.48%).
 (Note: Harald Kreutzberg and Mary Wigman received medals in the competition part of the 1936 dance event.
 As a demonstration event, these medals are not counted.)